Ultimate Guide to ARF Charges

 What taxes are payable on ARF withdrawals?

 ARF withdrawals are subject to your marginal PAYE tax rate (currently 20% or 40% after your tax-free allowances), PRSI & USC.
-However, from age 66 no PRSI applies and from age 70 the USC rate is substantially reduced.

-What are my initial & ongoing ARF considerations:
+What are my initial & ongoing ARF considerations?

 • Income Sustainability – What level of income drawdown can my ARF sustain?